neodymium6/reversi-frontend/README.md

 The frontend communicates with a separate backend API.
 Make sure the backend is running before starting the frontend development server.

-For backend setup instructions, see the [reversi-backend](../reversi-backend) directory.
+For backend setup instructions, see the [reversi-backend](https://github.com/neodymium6/reversi-backend) repository.

 ## Building for Production